 - Fax application to 952.924.2663.
 Fax is secured and you may add credit card information on the fax cover sheet.

 If you have any questions, please call the Inspections Department at 952.924.2588.
-Also, please note: if you're selling commercial or industrial property, see the Selling Property page in our Business section.
+Also, note: If you're selling commercial or industrial property, see the selling property page in our business section.

 A typical inspection takes about 45 to 60 minutes, and appointments are usually available within one to three days.
 A city inspector will visit your property to check that the siding, roof, garage and interior comply with the city's property maintenance code.
 To prepare for a residential inspection, view a list of common identified property maintenance items that could be corrected prior to the inspection.

 The housing inspection fee includes the initial inspection and any required follow-up inspections.
 Fees are:

 - $235 house or townhouse